Optimizing images you add to your site

 Large images will cost you traffic to your site.
 If your page takes more than 10 seconds to load, your visitors will leave your site.
-You can check the speed of your site loading using this tool: tools.pingdom.com).
+You can check the speed of your site loading using this tool: tools.pingdom.com

 Web-friendly images should be between 20KB and 100KB each, depending on how many you have on a page.
 You can see the file size displayed below the preview of the image in your File Manager.

 To help resolve this issue, you can use a Picture widget to optimize the images on your page.
 When you upload your image to the File Manager, the original image is stored in the File Manager.
 The optimization of the image only takes place when added to the page using a Picture widget.

 - Optimize On means image optimization is turned on for the image and the image will now load faster on your page.